vitessio/website/content/zh/docs/12.0/reference/messaging.md

-A received and processed (you've completed some meaningful work based on the message contents received) message can be acknowledged using the `MessageAck` API call.
+A received and processed (you've completed some meaningful work based on the message contents received) message can be acknowledged using the `MessageAck` gRPC API call.
 This call accepts the following parameters:

 * `Name`: Name of the message table.
 * `Keyspace`: Keyspace where the message table is present.
 This field can be